ratify-project/ratify-web/docs/troubleshoot/security.md

 ## SBOM

-Ratify provides SBOM attestations for each release starting with v1.3.0.
-The CRD, base image
+Ratify provides SBOM attestations for each release (starting with v1.3.0) and dev image.
+SBOM JSON files are also published for each release binary starting with v1.3.0.

+### SBOM Build Attestations

 To retrieve [SBOM](https://docs.docker.com/build/attestations/sbom/) for all architectures, please run: